-gpm = gallons per minute; u = a ratio of distance and storavitivty over transmissivity and time.
+gpm = gallons per minute; u = a ratio of distance and storatvtivty over transmissivity and time.
 See section 3.2.2 for equation.

 Wells #1 and #2 recovery data were evaluated using the plot of residual drawdown versus time since pumping started divided by time since pumping stopped (t/t’) to assess impacts to storage from pumping.
 At t/t’ equals to 1 (infinite time), a residual drawdown would indicate permanent dewatering or incomplete dewatering due to limited extent of the aquifer.
 The projected residual drawdown at infinite time for Wells #1 and #2 is 0.02 and 0.01 feet, respectively (Figures 15 and 16).
 This negligible residual drawdown indicates no permanent dewatering or limited extent of aquifer.